vippsas/mssql-changefeed/README.md

 # mssql-changefeed: MS-SQL library for in-database event "broker"

-## Event broker in SQL
-The mssql-changefeed library provides a "mini event broker", or pub/sub features, inside of your
+The mssql-changefeed library provides a "mini event broker", or pub/sub features, inside of your Microsoft SQL database.
+This allows you to use programming patterns known from Kafka etc., in a convenient (enough) way.
-Microsoft SQL database; by provisioning a few SQL tables and providing race-safe patterns around using them.
-This can be useful for code executing on your SQL server, or as a building block to export events from your service (whether live events or older, historical events).

-The "Outbox pattern" is often used to export live events.
-This library can bee seen as a library providing "re-usable outboxes";
-allowing to use the outbox several time for exporting events to several places, or re-publishing older events.

-The model used is the "partitioned log" model popularized by Kafka.
+The "partitioned log" model was popularized by Kafka.
-Log based event brokering is very simple in principle, as the idea is the publisher simply stores events in a log table (one log per shard/partition).
+Log based event brokering is very simple in principle, as the idea is the publisher simply stores events in a log table.
 One may think that implementing this pattern is as simple as having an auto-increment "RowID", such as
 ```sql